learn-co-curriculum/phase-4-nested-resource-routing/README.md

 resource, like limit them to only certain actions.
 In this case, we only want to nest `:show` and `:index` under `:dog_houses`.

-Under that, we still have our regular resourced `:reviews` routes because we still want to let people see all reviews or a single review, create reviews and so on outside of the context of a dog house.
+Below that, we still have our regular resourced `:reviews` routes because we still want to let people see all reviews or a single review, create reviews, etc., outside of the context of a dog house.

 You can see the routes available by running `rails routes`: